Congressional Baseball Game: Rosters

-Current and recent year's team rosters are available from the game's official website.

 While the modern Congressional Baseball Game comprises both House and Senate Members, this was not always the case.
 From 1909 to 1949, House Members exclusively filled the rosters—although there appears to have been no prohibition against Senators.
 Bicameral baseball was inaugurated in 1950, when Senator Harry P. Cain of Washington joined the Republican team and Senator-elect George Smathers of Florida, a former Representative, joined the Democratic team.

 In a few cases, former professional baseball players were elected to Congress and impacted the game.
 In the case of Wilmer "Vinegar Bend" Mizell of North Carolina, a former professional pitcher, the Republican team was victorious for each year that he played.
 Fielding a once-a-year team presented some problems for members, who often grew rusty when it came to batting.
 Strong pitching proved decisive in most games but, in 1963, neither team could field a pitcher.
 As a result, relief pitcher George Susce of the Washington Senators pitched for both teams.

 In 1917, Representative Jeannette Rankin of Montana tossed out the first pitch and kept score, becoming the first woman to participate in the annual event.
 More than 70 years later, in 1993, Representatives Ileana Ros-Lehtinen of Florida, Maria Cantwell of Washington, and Blanche Lincoln of Arkansas became the first women to break into the starting lineup.

 In 1971, the first African Americans joined the game.
 Delegate Walter E. Fauntroy of the District of Columbia and Rep. Ron Dellums of California joined the Democratic roster.
 Despite Fauntroy's hitting prowess, the Democrats lost their eighth straight annual game, 7–3.

 In 1909, Rep. Joseph F. O'Connell of Massachusetts hit the first home run, gaining three runs for the Democrats.
-In the same year, Republican Rep. Edward B. Vreeland of New York was the first player to be withdrawn due to an injury.
+In the same year, Republican representative Edward B. Vreeland of New York was the first player to be withdrawn due to an injury.
 In 1957, Rep. Gerald Ford of Michigan hit the first known grand slam, while playing for the Republicans.
-In 1979, Republican Rep. Ron Paul of Texas hit what is believed to be the first home run hit over the fence.
+In 1979, Republican representative Ron Paul of Texas hit what is believed to be the first home run hit over the fence.
 Reps.
 John Shimkus of Illinois and Greg Steube of Florida are the only other players to hit out-of-the-park home runs, doing so in 1997 and 2021, respectively.
 Paul was inducted into the Congressional Baseball Hall of Fame before the 2012 game.